TelemetryDeck/docs/articles/grand-rename.md

 - `AppInfo`: Information about the specific app build, such as version, build number, or SDKs compiled with.
 - `Device`: All about the device running the application, such as operating system, model name, or architecture.
 - `Metric`: Information about app and device performance, such as memory (RAM), battery, or charging status.
-- `SDK`: Information about the TelemetryDeck SDK, such as the version number or supported features.
+- `SDK`: Information about the TelemetryDeck SDK, such as its name or version number.

 {% noteinfo "No action needed" %}
 To make sure these changes don't affect existing customers with existing insights anytime soon, we decided to keep sending the old names for a transition period of at least 1 year while also sending the new ones.
 We have also auto-migrated any insights that were using the old names in their filters to work with the new system.
 This was safely achieved by replacing filters like "platform == iOS" with something like "platform == iOS OR TelemetryDeck.SystemInfo.platform == iOS" accepting both styles, ensuring you will continue to see historic data from before the transition, during the transition, and after the transition.